AndreRudolph/impulsephp-doc/docs/client/components.md

     window.Message = Message;</code>
 </pre>

-Above is the definition of a Message component that shall print a text inside a div container.
+For very simple components the <span class="code-hint">getTemplate</spam> method was introduced.
+It is used by the base <span class="code-hint">create</span> method implementation of AbstractComponent class that will be covered later in this article.